jakesboles/Boles_et-al_DSS_time-series/README.md

   protocol = "https"
 )
 ```
-Note that this requires the `usethis` package, which you may need to install with `install.packages("usethis")` before executing the above code if you don't have it already.
+This uses the `usethis` package, and it will be installed on your machine if it is not found already.
 This command will open a new RStudio Project file in the directory you specified.
 To install all packages:
 ```
 renv::restore()
 ```